DISIC/referentiel-mobile-tactile/mobile-touch-guidelines-criteria.md

 * <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/Mobile_accessibility_checklist">Mobile accessibility checklist</a>.

 ## Licence
 This document is the property of the <span lang="fr">Secrétariat général à la modernisation de l'action publique</span> (SGMAP).
 It is placed under [Open Licence 1.0 or later (PDF, 541 kb)](http://ddata.over-blog.com/xxxyyy/4/37/99/26/licence/Licence-Ouverte-Open-Licence-ENG.pdf), equivalent to a Creative Commons BY licence.
-To indicate authorship, add a link to the original version of the document available on the [DInSIC's Github account](https://github.com/DISIC).
+To indicate authorship, add a link to the original version of the document available on the [DINSIC's GitHub account](https://github.com/DISIC).